hightekvagabond/livejournal-export/README.md

 ./run_backup.sh --dest /tmp/ljtest --start 2010-01 --end 2010-03 --clear
 ```

-This will only download posts/comments from Jan–Mar 2010 and clear the output folder before starting.
+This will only download posts/comments from Jan–Mar 2010, clear the output folder, and remove all ljexport Docker images/containers before starting.

 `run_backup.sh` will: